• Home

 “We can’t leave the critical operations of Homeland Security that’s protecting us against a terrorist attack, through Coast Guard, through guardsmen at our ports, or the guys that are protecting us against cybersecurity attacks.
 This is unacceptable.”

-Democrats, on the other hand, have argued they will not back a funding bill for DHS until controversial departments like ICE and elements of Border Patrol are defunded.
+Democrats, on the other hand, have argued they will not back a funding bill for DHS until controversial departments like Immigration and Customs Enforcement (ICE) and elements of Border Patrol undergo reforms.
 Protests against ICE began late last year, but tensions spilled over following the fatal shootings of intensive care nurse Alex Pretti and Renee Good in Minneapolis earlier this year.
-Until guardrails are put into place around the departments, the Democrats argue, they won’t pass funding for DHS.
+Until guardrails are put into place within the departments, the Democrats argue, they won’t pass funding for DHS.

 The budget balance

 However, Arrington also chairs a committee that has continually advocated for prudent and effective spending and fiscal reform.
-Arrington has called for a harder-line approach than some of his peers, who have pushed a resolution of a deficit target of 3% of GDP.
+Arrington has called for a harder-line approach than some of his peers, who have pushed for a deficit target of 3% of GDP.
 Arrington wants to open up a conversation about adding fiscal responsibility to the country’s Constitution.

 He said late last month: “Here’s the sad, sobering, and stunning truth: Despite the urgency of our fiscal crisis, Congress is paralyzed—unable to meet the urgency of the moment.
 So, if Washington won’t act, then it’s time to look beyond our nation’s capital.
 The Founders gave us another path in Article V of the Constitution, empowering the states and the American people to step in and demand fiscal discipline.”